Sara Underwood Goes Braless Under Plunging Romper For New Instagram Update

 After spending a few weeks in the desert, Sara Underwood is on her way back north to Washington state.
-As The Inquisitr previously pointed out, Underwood and her partner Jacob Witzling recently explored Utah and its gorgeous landscapes in their ’79 Ford pickup truck, whose bed houses a tiny cabin that they built specifically to allow them to go on road trips with total freedom, snippets of which she often shares with her legion of Instagram fans.
+As The Inquisitr previously pointed out, Underwood and her partner Jacob Witzling recently explored Utah and its gorgeous landscapes in their ’79 Ford pickup truck, whose bed houses a tiny cabin that they built specifically to allow them to go on road trips with total freedom.
+She’s shared snippets of this adventure with her legion of Instagram fans.

 On Monday, the model took to the popular social media platform to post a snapshot of herself in front of one tiny wooden cabin that Witzling built when the two met, as she explained in her caption.
 The photo shows Underwood in a bright yellow romper that features a loose, plunging neckline that dips all the way to her stomach, leaving plenty of skin on display.
 The cut of the garment shows that the model is not wearing a bra underneath, which helps accentuate her busty physique.
-As she indicated via a tag paired with the photo and her caption, the romper she is rocking in from Revolve.
+As she indicated via a tag in the photo and her caption, the romper she is rocking is from Revolve.

 The 35-year-old former Playboy model completed her outfit with a pair of brown leather boots with Western-style fringes that come up to her knees.